MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analyze-social-data-using-widgets.md

 [Learn how to navigate the Analytics area.](get-started.md#get-around-in-the-analytics-area)
 You can further [filter the displayed data](use-filters.md) to perform more detailed and focused analysis or [use the data set for other areas of Market Insights](more-options-with-data-set.md).
 If no posts are available or match your filters, widgets display no metrics and an error message.

-Widgets in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] provide you with [drill-down functionality to narrow your data set](use-filters.md#drill-down-into-data-and-apply-filters-from-widgets).
+Widgets in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] provide you with [drill-down functionality to narrow your data set](use-filters.md#drill-down-into-data-and-apply-filters-from-widgets).
 Click a data point to get a more detailed view of the data.

 **Use Analytics widgets to**: